hopanoid/Enzyme-Reaction-Dynamics-Tutorial/docs/source/5-qm_systems.rst

 Now, its time to demonstrate how to compute and collect these charges while running QM/MM MD simulations with *sander*.
 We are going to trick the *sander* output using bash scripting and will navigate the Gaussian_ and TeraChem_ output to a separate directory.
 We will use QM/MM minimised structure as an input for this step and will run 5 independent 200 ps QM/MM MD runs for each of the QM system under investigation.
 As you can read in the above *amber* mdin file, we are using a timestep of 1 fs, so in total we should have 1000 frames to analyse for each of the QM systems.
 Here is the content of the :file:`tutorial/pre-processing/2-amber-qm-vs-hirs-chrgs.sh`

+.. admonition:: Trick the Amber using its old ways!.

+        Using Amber's QM/MM functionality, you can take advantage of using a QM package seprately, like if you want to compute a specific property related to QM region along with running a QM/MM MD simulation, specific atomic charges, dipole moment etc. And later on, the output from the QM package could be saved separately to analyse the respective property of choice.
+Amber will prepare the input file for chosen QM package on its own and will run the QM package using path specified in your machine.
+Each QM package will then run indepdently, while *sander* is in wait for their output.
+Once the QM package finished their job, *sander* reads the output and proceed for the next step.
+The new input file for the QM package will be prepared and the old input and output files then renamed with a prefix *old*.
+We are going to move these *old* files and will store them in a separate folder for later processing.
+There are also various other ways to automatise this, you can also modify the Amber QM/MM source code during installation , and then specific purpose Amber can be compiled using these modified scripts.

 .. code-block::
         :emphasize-lines: 21,35
         :caption: QM/MM MD run using Gaussian_ as an external QM package to compute the CM5 charges